 Implants are a permanent tooth replacement method that uses small, titanium posts.
 The posts are surgically placed into the jawbone using computer-guided technology.
 Implants fuse with the bone and provide a stable foundation for tooth restorations (crowns, bridges, or dentures) to connect with to complete your smile.

-We take a conservative approach to dentistry and strive to preserve your natural teeth if it’s possible.
+At Village Dental, we take a conservative approach to dentistry and strive to preserve your natural teeth if it’s possible.
 However, there are certain situations in which removing a tooth is the best option for your overall oral health.
 One of the most common tooth extractions we perform is wisdom teeth removal.
 They are commonly known to cause issues when they erupt between the ages of 15 and 25.